aaadam3042/Halal-Food-Sydney/README.md

 ## ☪️ About

 This app is being built to help Muslim communities make informed decisions about halal food, especially regarding hand-slaughtered meat, in a way that’s accurate, respectful, and locally maintained.

+## Attribution

+This app uses some data from the Geocoding Nominatim API -> © OpenStreetMap